Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ3: How Does Prompting Test Writing Change Observed Outcomes and Costs?

 \paragraph{Motivation.} In RQ1, we find a weak alignment between agent-written tests and the final task success in this high-autonomy setting.
-For example, \textit{gpt-5.2} almost never writes new test artifacts (3/500 tasks, 0.6\%), yet it still resolves 71.8\% of tasks.
-In contrast, \textit{claude-opus-4.5} writes at least one new test artifact in about 83\% of tasks, but its resolution rate is only 2.6 percentage points higher (74.4\%).
+For example, \textit{GPT-5.2} almost never writes new test artifacts (3/500 tasks, 0.6\%), yet it still resolves 71.8\% of tasks.
+In contrast, \textit{Claude Opus 4.5} writes at least one new test artifact in about 83\% of tasks, but its resolution rate is only 2.6 percentage points higher (74.4\%).
 RQ2 further shows that, when tests are written, most feedback comes from value-revealing prints rather than \textit{assert}-based checks.
-These findings raise a direct question: \emph{Do writing tests truly affect task resolution outcomes, and at what cost?}
+These findings raise a direct question: \emph{when prompts change whether agents write tests, how do the observed task outcomes and costs change in this setting?}

-\paragraph{Experiment Design.} RQ3 answers two questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ3.1 (Outcome impact):} If we encourage or discourage agents to write tests, how do task resolution outcomes change? \item \textbf{RQ3.2 (Efficiency impact):} If we encourage or discourage agents to write tests, how do API calls and token usage change? \end{itemize}
+\paragraph{Experiment Design.} RQ3 answers two questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ3.1 (Outcome changes):} If we encourage or discourage agents to write tests, how do observed task resolution outcomes change? \item \textbf{RQ3.2 (Efficiency changes):} If we encourage or discourage agents to write tests, how do API calls and token usage change? \end{itemize}

-\paragraph{Model selection.} To isolate the effect of agent-written tests, we design two complementary intervention experiments: (i) \emph{encouraging} agents to write tests, and (ii) \emph{discouraging} agents from writing new test files.
+\paragraph{Model selection.} To probe how prompting test writing changes observed behavior under the same scaffold, we design two complementary intervention experiments: (i) \emph{encouraging} agents to write tests, and (ii) \emph{discouraging} agents from writing new test files.
 We choose models for each setup based on their \emph{baseline test-writing rate} observed in RQ1 (Table~\ref{tab:rq1-1-testgen-permodel}), defined as the fraction of tasks where the agent writes test artifacts.

 For the \emph{encourage test writing} setup, we focus on {low test-writing models} and {medium test-writing models}, so there is meaningful headroom for increasing test creation.
-Specifically, we include \textbf{\textit{gpt-5.2 (0.6\%)}}, an extreme \textbf{low test-writing model} in RQ1 with near-zero test creation.
-We also include \textbf{\textit{gemini-3-pro-preview (61.1\%)}}, a \textbf{medium test-writing model} whose baseline test creation is already substantial but still leaves room for further increase.
+We do not include already test-heavy models in this setup, because their baseline test-writing rates leave little room for a meaningful upward shift.
+Specifically, we include \textbf{\textit{GPT-5.2 (0.6\%)}}, an extreme \textbf{low test-writing model} in RQ1 with near-zero test creation.
+We also include \textbf{\textit{Gemini 3 Pro (61.1\%)}}, a \textbf{medium test-writing model} whose baseline test creation is already substantial but still leaves room for further increase.